wp-plugins/notification-admin-panel-benaceur/readme.txt

 == Changelog ==

+= 1.1.8 =
+* Adding three new styles.
+* Fixed compatibility to WordPress 4.1.1
 = 1.1.7 =
 * Adding time to appear after the closure notification per hour or minute, and some adjustments.
 = 1.1.6 =